Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 for(int x = 0; x < arg1; x++){
 	System.out.println("x: " + x);
 }
+return 1;
 <<

 int exit_code = dpdl_exit_code()
 println("embedded java exit code: " + exit_code)
 ```

+The embedded java code must return a value, either of type 'int' or 'String'

 Parameters that are pushed onto the Dpdl stack are accessible in java via the variable names 'args0, args1, ....argsN'

-The following imports are predefined and contained classes can be accessed directly:
+The following imports are predefined so that contained classes can be accessed directly:

 - java.io.*
 - java.util.*